 There are certain things that an ecommerce website needs – a user-friendly layout, for example, or fast response times.
 Then there are the things that an ecommerce site doesn't necessarily require to function, but it benefits from anyway.
 Nobody goes online and thinks, "wow, this website works so well".
 The functionality isn't what people notice and admire; it's the design, or the look of the website that can make or break a first impression.

 That being the case, it's important to get some professionals involved in creating or maintaining an ecommerce website.
-Ecommerce development services such as WebCitz, for example, can take an online business from the concept stage to a full-fledged website.
+Ecommerce development services such as WebCitz, or XtremeThemes Shopify agency, for example, can take an online business from the concept stage to a full-fledged website.
 Most people could puzzle it out themselves, but if you want to fulfill the potential of your site, it's always best to get some expert help.

 How do design trends fit into the picture, though?
 If you incorporate one of this year's hottest design trends into your website, you're telling site visitors that you care about staying relevant.
 Plus, it certainly doesn't hurt to look cool.
 If you're curious about what some of these trends could be, keep reading!